-- 20. We carried out a full review of the application, taking into account issues that were being considered in relation both to this application and to the competing demands on capacity on the wider network. - 21.
+- 22. We carried out a full review of the application, taking into account issues that were being considered in relation both to this application and to the competing demands on capacity on the wider network. - 23.
 The rights in this application have been running in the timetable since 2023.
-Network Rail has assessed the performance of each Train Reporting Number against the following criteria: - Right Time Departures average above 80% over 13 periods = pass - Freight Operating Company on Other Operators delay less than 5 instances over 13 periods = pass

-All of the services passed this assessment and Network Rail confirmed they are satisfied that the services are performing well and require no additional analysis.

-- 22. Since 2019, Network Rail has offered operators only contingent or time-limited rights, providing limited certainty for businesses.
+Network Rail has assessed the performance of each Train Reporting Number against the following criteria: - Right Time Departures average above 80% over 13 periods = pass - Freight Operating Company on Other Operators delay less than 5 instances over 13 periods = pass - 24.
+Two of the services did not pass this assessment, however Network Rail confirmed they are satisfied that the services should not be penalised as these delays are due to congestion coming out onto the main line at Acton as a result of signallers holding trains due to perturbation on the network to avoid impacting on main line working. - 25.
+Since 2019, Network Rail has offered operators only contingent or time-limited rights, providing limited certainty for businesses.
 The ECML Event Steering Group (ESG) was set up to transparently develop a timetable which considered the service specifications and aspirations of timetable participants for implementation.
-This process was cross-industry, involving public service, freight and open access operators. - 23.
-For these reasons, in reaching our decision we have placed weight on reducing or ending the uncertainty of this period, in line with our duty of enabling operators to plan their businesses with a reasonable degree of assurance. - 24.
+This process was crossindustry, involving public service, freight and open access operators. - 26.
+For these reasons, in reaching our decision we have placed weight on reducing or ending the uncertainty of this period, in line with our duty of enabling operators to plan their businesses with a reasonable degree of assurance. - 27.
 As referred to in the Network Rail representations, in late 2024, the Secretary of State and Department for Transport (DfT) accepted the recommendation to start the timetable in December 2025.
 This follows investment by the DfT in rolling stock and infrastructure to enable faster and more frequent services on the ECML.
-We consider directing the rights in this application supports our duty to have regard to guidance from the Secretary of State in terms of the value for money from public investment as well as the funds available to the Secretary of State. - 25.
-Network Rail expects that implementing the ECML ESG timetable will lead to a limited reduction in train service punctuality.
+We consider directing the rights in this application supports our duty to have regard to guidance from the Secretary of State in terms of the value for money from public investment as well as the funds available to the Secretary of State.

+- 28. Network Rail expects that implementing the ECML ESG timetable will lead to a limited reduction in train service punctuality.
 Network Rail is assuring us of the operational and timetable alterations it is leading with industry, to mitigate this reduction.
-It expects to be able to identify and implement further improvements following the introduction of the timetable. - 26.
+It expects to be able to identify and implement further improvements following the introduction of the timetable. - 29.
 In weighing all of our duties, reviewing the capacity and performance on the ECML and wider network, we consider directing rights which can be used to implement a longer-term baseline timetable, in this case the ECML ESG, is preferable to the alternative.
-Furthermore, we will continue to hold Network Rail to account to ensure the proposed timetable delivers the expected benefits to passengers, funders and freight operators. - 27.
-Overall, we concurred with Network Rail's assessment regarding capacity and performance and have directed the rights as included in DB Cargo's 83rd supplemental agreement.
+Furthermore, we will continue to hold Network Rail to account to ensure the proposed timetable delivers the expected benefits to passengers, funders and freight operators. - 30.
+Overall, we concurred with Network Rail's assessment regarding capacity and performance and have directed the rights as included in DB Cargo's 88th supplemental agreement.